ZinggJM/PxEPD2/examples/PxEPD2_Example/lib/PxEPD2/README.md

 ## Flat Source Structure Variant of GxEPD2_PP ( Arduino GxEPD2)
 - works with Particle Build WEB-IDE and Particle CLI command line tool
-- only use was to analyze issues with Particle Desktop IDE
+- only use is to show issues with Particle Desktop IDE
-- PxEPD2_Example also works with Particle Desktop IDE

 ### important note :
  - these displays are for 3.3V supply and 3.3V data lines.